-Two years after Northside flood, 'we just want it to be over'
+Two years after Northside flooding, 'we just want it to be over'

 Collins is still staring at the mess left behind.

-In order to cleanup, “they ripped all of the baseboard off.
+In order to clean up, “they ripped all of the baseboard off.
 They’re still off in every room downstairs.
 The floors, I had carpet in here.
 In the living room, it’s gone.
 The tile in the kitchen and in the bathroom, it’s gone,” she said.
-Plus, where walls were torn apart to allow them to dry out, raccoons have begun entering the home.
-She doesn’t have the money to repair the damage.
+Making matters worse, raccoons have begun entering the home where walls had to be torn apart.

 “I mean, the financial stress is bad," Collins said.
 "But, the emotional stress is just as bad.
 Maybe worse.
 I just don’t think that I should have to live like this.
 And I don’t have money to go anywhere else."